top of page

 Coral reefs, true treasures of biodiversity, cover less than 1% of the ocean surface but are home to approximately 25% of marine life.
 However, these vital ecosystems are threatened by many factors that jeopardize their survival and, by extension, the balance of the oceans and our planet.

-The main threats to corals
+The main threats to coral reefs:

-Overfishing and destructive practices: Techniques like dynamite fishing destroy not only fish populations, but also the reefs themselves.
+• Overfishing and destructive practices: Techniques like dynamite fishing destroy not only fish populations but also the reefs themselves.
 This practice is particularly destructive in Indonesia, where it has left entire areas transformed into marine deserts.

 What can we do?